Ajjamada B. Devaiah

-Squadron Leader Ajjamada Boppayya Devayya MVC is the only Indian Air Force Officer to be posthumously awarded the Maha Vir Chakra (MVC).
-The Maha Vir Chakra is the second highest wartime gallantry award and is less in precedence only to the Param Vir Chakra.
-During the 1965 India-Pakistan War, Sqn Ldr A B Devayya (called 'Wings of Fire') was part of a strike mission (on the Pakistani airbase Sargodha) when he was attacked by an enemy aircraft.
+Squadron Leader Ajjamada Boppayya Devayya MVC is the only Indian Air Force officer to be posthumously awarded the Maha Vir Chakra (MVC).
+During the 1965 India-Pakistan War, Devayya (called 'Wings of Fire') was part of a strike mission targeting the Pakistani airbase Sargodha when he was attacked by an enemy aircraft.
 He shot down the enemy pursuer's plane but in the process his aircraft was damaged and he went missing.
 Presumably he died in Pakistani territory.
-23 years later, in 1988, he was posthumously awarded the retrospective MVC award for this feat in the 1965 conflict.
+Twenty-three years later, in 1988, he was posthumously awarded the MVC award.

 Biography

-Devayya was born on 24 December 1932, at Coorg, Karnataka.
+Devayya was born on 24 December 1932 at Coorg, Karnataka.
 He was the son of Dr. Bopayya.

-In 1954 he was commissioned into the Indian Air Force as a pilot.
-During the outbreak of the 1965 war, he was an instructor at the Air Force Flying College.
+In 1954 he was commissioned into the Indian Air Force (IAF) as a pilot.
+At the outbreak of the 1965 war, he was an instructor at the Air Force Flying College.
 He was posted to No.1 "Tigers" Squadron and flew the Mystere IVa fighter bomber.

 As a senior flying instructor, Squadron Leader Devayya was part of an aircraft strike mission which went to Sargodha airfield in Pakistan.
-Despite actually being a standby in case one of the first 12 aircraft dropped out, he joined the air battle.
+Despite being a standby in case one of the first 12 aircraft dropped out, he joined the air battle.
 Devayya was intercepted by a PAF F-104 Starfighter flown by Pakistani pilot Flt.
 Lt.
 Amjad Hussain.
 Devayya successfully evaded the Starfighter's attacks.
 But the faster aircraft caught up with him and damaged his plane.
-Yet Devayya attacked the Starfighter and struck it.
-The Starfighter went down while the pilot Hussain ejected from his seat and parachuted.
+Yet Devayya attacked the Starfighter and hit it.
+The Starfighter went down, while Hussain ejected and parachuted.
 It is not known what happened to Devayya.
 The IAF Mysteres were short on fuel and efficiency.
-The Mystere aircraft was destroyed and it is assumed that Devayya died on Pakistani soil.
+Devayya's Mystere was destroyed, and it is assumed that he died on Pakistani soil.

 Aftermath

 The IAF was not aware of what had happened to Devayya, first recording him missing and later declaring him dead.
 Later, a British writer, John Fricker, was commissioned by the Pakistani Air Force to write an account of the war derived from Pakistani sources in 1979.
 What led to Devayya's actual death still remains a mystery.
 It was revealed much later by Pakistan that Devayya's body was found almost intact by villagers not very far from Sargodha and buried.

 From Fricker's work, the IAF realised what had truly happened and in 1988 announced that the Maha Vir Chakra was to be awarded to Devayya posthumously.

-This is the only posthumous Maha Vir Chakra that the IAF has received.
+This is the only posthumous Maha Vir Chakra that the IAF has awarded.

-Mrs. Devayya accepted the posthumous Maha Vir Chakra awarded to her husband in 1988, nearly 23 years after the war.
+Mrs. Devayya accepted the posthumous Maha Vir Chakra in 1988, nearly 23 years after the war.
 On 7 September 2009, the private bus stand circle in Madikeri in Kodagu was named after him.
+Kodava Makkada Koota installed Devaiah's statue in Madikeri.
+In 2023, a bus crashed into the statue as part of a suspected conspiracy by miscreants.